City council covers full agenda at meeting

 Additionally, as part of the route, the city's historic Long House will be recognized as a “witness house” in that it bears mute testimony to the Trail of Tears.
 Wood is also attempting to have both the Long House and the city of Farmington added to the trail maps.

-The council approved resolution R28-2022, a contract to purchase an avigation easement from Christopher D. and Sandra K. Henson.
+The council approved resolution R28-2022, a contract to buy an avigation easement from Christopher D. and Sandra K. Henson.
 The contract is for the removal of tree obstructions near the airport.

 Mark Marberry is a reporter for the Farmington Press and Daily Journal.
 He can be reached at 573-518-3629, or at mmarberry@farmingtonpressonline.com